 It can also be used when applying for scholarships and grants for other dance programs and projects.
 The certificate will be signed by KCDC’s Artisitc Director and the Director of our Summer Intensive.

-We are always working on finding new avenues where Summer Intensive participants can find scholarship opportunities for their participation in the program.
+We are always working on finding new places where Summer Intensive participants can find scholarship opportunities for their participation in the program.
 We have listed a number of scholarship opportunities here.

 From our experience, we assure you that there are plenty of scholarship and grants available to help you finance and cover the cost of the program.
 Its just a matter of doing the ‘leg work’, doing your own research, and filling our applications.
 There are hundreds, if not thousands of scholarships, grants, and foundations who’s mission is to help a dancer or dance student like yourself seeking to further enrich and develop themselves in the performing arts and education.